 6.)
-A budget and funds: Domestic issues such as funding, timing, newsletters, medical insurance, etc., are usually discussed with your own particular sending agency & generally would probably be more demanding than the minimum recommended by APAH/Loma de Luz, but as far as we are concerned, you should not come to the field on a long-term commitment unless you have at least a round trip ticket to your home of origin, and at least 3 months living expenses in hand.
+A budget and funds: Domestic issues such as funding, timing, newsletters, medical insurance, etc., are usually discussed with your own particular sending agency and would probably be more demanding than the minimum recommended by Loma de Luz.
+As far as we are concerned, you should not come to the field on a long-term commitment unless you have at least a round trip ticket to your home of origin, and at least 3 months living expenses in hand.

 7.)
 Language acquisition: Prior to beginning a long-term commitment at Loma de Luz you should speak, read, and write Spanish at least well enough to function in your area of service and to communicate sufficiently in the greater community.
 The general tendency of missionaries is to want to get started before they have a sufficient framework to become fluent with ongoing study and practice.
 This typically takes a monolingual adult 1 year of organized and disciplined immersion language study.
 There are a number of good language schools and settings that we can recommend, but they all require immersion, dedication, and time.
 Language fluency is a non-negotiable requirement.
 We recommend strongly that you take it.
 It will prove invaluable.